Kangaroo (noun) — a huge animal that is found in Australia. It has powerful legs, a long tail, and can hop very fast. Kangaroos eat grass.

 They have adapted to dry and hot climates and in many cases, they have to cover a long distance in search of food and water, and can go over long distances without drinking and can extract moisture through the plants they feed on.

-There are many quotes and phrases that feature the “kangaroo” word and that demonstrate the impact that the peculiar animal has had on languages and culture.
+There are many quotes and phrases that feature the “kangaroo” term and that demonstrate the impact that the peculiar animal has had on languages and culture.

 — Sid Waddell